vislupus/step-analyser/README.md

 - [ ] Dynamic calendar that provide information about the steps taken for each day
 - [ ] Real-time weather forecasting for specific location with [OpenWeatherMap](https://openweathermap.org)
 - [ ] BMI and weight calculators featuring dynamic sliders for setting and tracking fitness goals, promoting health-conscious behavior
-- [ ] set goals for week, month, years
+- [ ] Goal-setting modules for users to set and achieve weekly, monthly, and yearly milestones, inspiring progress and personal growth.
 - [ ] Dashboard page with information about the sum, mean, count and other information
 - [ ] graphics with plotly
 - [ ] interactive web map for GPX tracks